waku-org/specs/standards/application/privatev1.md

 The choice of delivery method has no impact on the security of this conversation type, though the choice may affect sender privacy and censorship resistance.
 In practice, any best-effort method of transmitting payloads will suffice, as no assumptions are made.

+### Content
+This protocol expects that all content be wrapped in a ContentFrame as per [CONTENTFRAME](https://github.com/waku-org/specs/blob/jazzz/content_frame/standards/application/contentframe.md) specification.

+This increases observability when issues arise due to client versions mismatches.
+By enforcing that only ContentFrames will be passed to applications, this creates a clear boundary between Content and protocol owned meta messages.

 ## Initialization

-Prior to operation participants MUST agree on the following parameters for each conversation.
+The channel is initialized by both sender and recipient agreeing on the following values for each conversation:
+- `sk` - initial secret key  [32 bytes]
+- `ssk` - sender DH seed key
+- `rsk` - recipient DH seed key
 - `rda` - delivery address (recipient) !TODO: Can delivery addresses be removed from this spec?
 - `sda` - delivery address (sender)
-- `sk` - initial secret key  [32 bytes]

-To maintain the security properties `sk`:
+To maintain the security properties:
-- MUST be known only by the participants.
+- `sk` MUST be known only by the participants.
-- MUST be mutually authenticated.
+- `sk` MUST be derived in a way that ensures mutual authentication of the participants
+- `sk` SHOULD have forward secrecy by incorporating ephemeral key material
+- `rsk` and `ssk` SHOULD incorporate ephemeral key material

 Additionally implementations MUST determine the following constants:
-- `max_seg_size` - maximum segmentation size.
+- `max_seg_size` - maximum segmentation size to be used.
 - `max_skip` - number of keys which can be skipped per session.
+Values are determined by

-## Operation
+## Frame Encoding

 There are 3 phases to operation.